Maaran (2022 film)

-Maaran is a 2022 Indian Tamil-language action thriller film written and directed by Karthick Naren, with the screenplay and dialogues were co-written by Suhas-Sharfu and Vivek.
+Maaran is a 2022 Indian Tamil-language political action thriller film written and directed by Karthick Naren, with the screenplay and dialogues were co-written by Suhas-Sharfu and Vivek.
 Produced by T. G. Thyagarajan, Sendhil Thyagarajan and Arjun Thyagarajan of Sathya Jyothi Films, the film stars Dhanush, Smruthi Venkat and Malavika Mohanan, with Samuthirakani, Ramki, Mahendran and Krishnakumar Balasubramanian appearing in supporting roles.
 The music is composed by G. V. Prakash Kumar, with cinematography handled by Vivekanand Santhosham and editing handled by Prasanna G. K.

 Maaran released directly for streaming on Disney+ Hotstar on 11 March 2022.
-The film received mostly mixed to negative reviews from critics and audience, with criticism directed towards the screenplay, plot, writing and direction but Dhanush's performance, cinematography, music and background score received some praise.
+The film received mostly negative reviews from critics and audience, with criticism directed towards the screenplay, plot, writing and direction but Dhanush's performance, cinematography, music and background score received some praise.

 Plot

+In 2000, Sathyamoorthy was an honest, disquisitive reporter who broke a story about an influential individual at a school.
+He tells his son, Mathimaaran, that while honesty is a virtue, cleverness is also needed to keep him and his family safe while he pursues the truth.
+A group of thugs hack and kill Sathyamoorthy for his activities, and shortly after, his wife dies in a hospital after giving birth to a baby girl named Shwetha.
+Their maternal uncle takes Maaran and Shweta in, though Maaran takes responsibility for raising his sister and becomes a surrogate parent.

-Maaran is an honest investigative journalist, who follows his father Sathyamoorthy's footsteps to be honest and smart in his profession.
+Years later, Maaran is an honest investigative journalist who follows in his father, Sathyamoorthy's footsteps, being genuine and wise in his profession.
 He butts heads with senior editor Aravindan over his uncompromising principles.
-Though the Managing Director, Kesavan, who had been Sathyamoorthy's acquaintance, supports Maaran, he also cautions Maaran to be careful.
-One day, Maaran is contacted by his friend, police Inspector Arjun, who asks him to investigate the activities of prominent politician Pazhani.
+Though the managing director, Kesavan, who had been Sathyamoorthy's acquaintance, supports Maaran, he also cautions Maaran to be careful.
+One day, Maaran's friend, police inspector Arjun, contacts Maaran, who asks him to investigate the activities of prominent politician Pazhani.
 Maaran and his colleagues expose Pazhani's plan to rig an upcoming election by changing the EVM machines.
-Shortly thereafter, Maaran, his colleague and love interest, Thara, and Shweta are attacked by thugs searching for Maaran's evidence against Pazhani, but overcome them.
+Shortly, thugs attack Maaran, his colleague and love interest, Thara, and Shweta.
+They are searching for Maaran's evidence against Pazhani, but he defeats them.
 Shweta and Maaran's uncle worry about his safety, but Maaran dismisses their concerns.

-Soon after, Maaran receives a video of his sister terrified and tied to chair, then coordinates to an abandoned building.
+Soon after, Maaran receives a video of his sister, terrified and tied to a chair, and then gets coordinates for an abandoned building.
 When he arrives, he finds the chair and his sister burning.
-Shocked and traumatised, Maaran falls into depression, until Thara urges him to take revenge for Shweta's death.
-Maaran reads his sister's autopsy report and visits her boyfriend, who reveals that he had been with Shweta when she had been abducted.
-His description of the attacker and his car leads Maaran to suspect Pazhani, but Arjun refuses to investigate as the evidence is purely circumstantial.
+Shocked and traumatised, Maaran falls into depression until Thara urges him to take revenge for Shweta's death.
+Maaran reads his sister's autopsy report and visits her boyfriend, who reveals that he had been with Shweta when someone abducted her.
+His description of the attacker and his car leads Maaran to suspect Pazhani, but Arjun refuses to investigate as the evidence is circumstantial.
 Maaran and his uncle fake the kidnapping of another girl and plant evidence against Pazhani to instigate the police to search his home.